JL-94/tor_scrape_project/README.md

 pip install torpy
 pip install bs4

+Input:
+Data is read from search_terms.txt.
+Add or remove terms as needed.

 Logging:
 This script will create a log file inside the project directory.
 The default name for this file is scrape.log.
 It will display info regarding the TOR nodes that the requests are sent through.

+Results:
 search_results.csv will populate when script is run.